Blanche Roosevelt: Writing career

 Roosevelt became acquainted with important figures in the world of literature and the arts, including (in addition to Longfellow) Giuseppe Verdi, Victorien Sardou, Wilkie Collins, Gustave Doré and Guy de Maupassant, whose mistress she became in 1884.
 Roosevelt's first book wase The Home Life of Henry W. Longfellow (1882), followed by the novel Stage-Struck; or, She would Be an Opera Singer (1884), The Life and Reminiscences of Gustave Doré (1885, for which she was reportedly the first American woman honored by the French Academy), and another novel, The Copper Queen (1886), which was adapted for the stage by Sardou.

 She had earlier worked for American newspapers as a correspondent from Paris in 1875; in early 1887, she began a similar assignment in Milan, reporting on the premiere of Verdi's Otello.
 Her columns were collected in book form as Verdi: Milan, and Othello, published later that year and dedicated to Wilkie Collins: "When I left England for Italy, you said, 'Do write me all about Verdi, Milan, and the new opera Othello.'
 I have taken you at your word; only the letters, like most feminine epistles, have stretched away into limitless pages, and from a few vagabond sheets have grown into a volume.
 I am sure you will never again ask a woman to write to you, even from Paradise; but in the mean time, here is the result of your amiability."

 Later books by Roosevelt, then referred to as the Marchesa d'Alligri (all published posthumously), included Elisabeth of Roumania – a study (Carmen Sylva) (1891), the novel Hazel Fane (1891), Familiar faces – Victorien Sardou: poet, author, and member of the Academy of France; a personal study (1892), and A Riviera Romance (1899).

 Later life and fatal accident

 Roosevelt spent the later years of her life in the south of France.
 In 1897, she was riding in a carriage in Monte Carlo that overturned when the horses bolted, killing the driver and seriously injuring Roosevelt.
 She never recovered from her injuries, dying the next year in London at the age of 44.
 At her death, she left few possessions and some small debts.

 Roosevelt is buried in Brompton Cemetery, London, where there is a statue of her on her grave.
+Her tomb was listed Grade II on the National Heritage List for England in December 2011.